Nelson Stamler: Candidacy for Governor of New Jersey

 In March 1965, Stamler announced that he was considering a bid for the Republican nomination for Governor of New Jersey.
 He said he would run if he would win the endorsements of some key Republican County Chairman and if he could raise the necessary campaign funds.
 He directly criticized the front runner, State Senator Wayne Dumont, Jr. (R-Warren), saying that the Republicans needed a candidate who opposed a state sales tax (which Dumont supported) and who opposed the court-mandated legislative redistricting.
 Stamler was unable to secure the endorsements, and instead backed another Senate colleague, Charles W. Sandman, Jr. Dumont served on the 1953 Joint Legislative Commission that investigated Stamler's termination as Deputy Attorney General and voted to uphold Stamler's firing.
 Dumont defeated Sandman 50%-47% in the GOP primary.
 Instead, he successfully campaigned for re-election to the State Senate.

 Rat Finks Investigation

 The Rat Finks were an ultra-conservative faction within the New Jersey Young Republicans that were accused of being racist and anti-Semitic.
-During one of the group's national conventions in Wildwood, a delegate complained that the group had issued a songbook with lyrics to popular songs that were derogatory toward Blacks and Jews.
-Stamler charged that the group had discouraged Blacks and Jews from joining, and asked New Jersey Attorney General Arthur J. Sills to launch an investigation.
+During one of the group's national conventions in Wildwood, a delegate complained that the group had issued a songbook with lyrics to popular songs that were derogatory toward Black people and Jewish people.
+Stamler charged that the group had discouraged Black and Jewish people from joining, and asked New Jersey Attorney General Arthur J. Sills to launch an investigation.
 The Republican State Chairman, Webster Todd, also launched an investigation.
 The state Young Republican Chairman, Peter Butler (of Union County) accused Stamler of seeking to smear the right wing of the Republican Party.
 Richard Plechner, a New Jersey resident, was forced to resign his post as National Young Republican Vice Chairman as a result of the controversy.